hemidactylus/flaskbiblio/README.md

 > The threshold for author/book similarity can become a slider one day.

 ## Currently doing:
-    About page, to do
+    About page, make a bit better
-    Footer line, to add to each template!